 should I brine my turkey?

 This is one of the Thanksgiving questions I see a lot.
 In my opinion, brining is a wonderful option if you want a deliciously moist bird and have the patience to go through the brining process.
-When you choose to brine, it’s all about finding the right brine.
+When you choose to brine, it’s all about finding the right turkey brine.
 Some brines can leave a turkey too watery or salty, so be sure to focus on finding the right one!
-This is the brine I use year after year, whether I am smoking or roasting my turkey.
+This is the brined smoked turkey recipe I use year after year, whether I am smoking or roasting my turkey.
 Highly highly recommend!

-If you are skipping the entire bird and opting for the breast only, I also have a brine recipe for that.
+If you are skipping the entire bird and opting for the breast only, I also have a brine recipe for that too.

 how long should I brine a turkey?